cilix-lab/iocage-plugin-motioneye/README.md

 ## Documentation

-Official documentation for MotionEye can be found [here](https://github.com/ccrisan/motioneye/wiki).
+Official documentation for MotionEye can be found [here](https://github.com/motioneye-project/motioneye/wiki).

-Most settings can be set from the web GUI as describen in [MotionEye's](https://github.com/ccrisan/motioneye) offical repository.
+Most settings can be set from the web GUI as describen in [MotionEye's](https://github.com/motioneye-project/motioneye/tree/dev) offical repository.

+The initial log-in until modified is user: 'admin' and password is blank.

 ## Settings